sourcecred/docs/docs/beta/plugins/discord.md

 If you want to set a custom weight for a custom emoji, you'll first need to get the custom emoji ID.
 You can get this by right clicking on the custom emoji and clicking 'Copy Link'.
 This will give you a URL to an image of the emoji.
-The numberic substring in the URL is the emoji ID.
-For instance, below is the URl for a custom sourcecred emoji called `:sourcecred_pink:`.
+The numeric substring in the URL is the emoji ID.
+For instance, below is the URL for a custom SourceCred emoji called `:sourcecred_pink:`.

 `https://cdn.discordapp.com/emojis/745438325086879794.png?v=1`